hoodssery/MHS-Esports-OBS/README.md

 Basic Installation
 -------------
-Download the master .zip file, and extract anywhere.
+Download the master .zip file, by clicking the green "Code" and clicking "Download Zip" button and extract anywhere.
 Navigate to the "font" folder, open it, and <b>make sure all fonts are installed on the machine</b>

 In OBS-Studio click the "Scene Collection" button from the function menu, and hit import.